-On February 7, 2024, we announced that our Board of Directors authorized a \$750 million increase to our share repurchase program (which was incremental to the amount remaining under the \$750 million authorization announced on February 8, 2023) under which we may repurchase shares of our common stock from time to time in privately negotiated transactions, open market purchases or other transactions as permitted by securities laws and other legal requirements.
+On February 5, 2025, we announced that our Board of Directors authorized a \$750 million increase to our share repurchase program (which was incremental to the approximately \$588 million remaining as of December 31, 2024 under the \$750 million authorization announced on February 7, 2024) under which we may repurchase shares of our common stock from time to time in privately negotiated transactions, open market purchases or other transactions as permitted by securities laws and other legal requirements.
 The timing and amounts of any purchases will be based on market conditions and other factors including but not limited to share price, regulatory requirements and capital availability.
 The program does not require the purchase of any minimum dollar amount or number of shares, and the program may be modified, suspended or discontinued at any time.